 If you’re dehydrated, it can slow down the recovery process.
 Let's be real, nobody wants that.

-Also, refilling glycogen stores is important for recovery too.
+Also, refilling glycogen stores is important for recovery, too.
 These are the stores of carbohydrates inside your muscles.

-Glycogen is also fuel reserve your body taps into and uses during intense exercise.
+Glycogen is also a fuel reserve your body taps into and uses during intense exercise.
 So, if you want to exercise again, you need to replenish these energy stores.

 For every gram of glycogen you store in the muscle, your body stores at least 3 grams of water with it (3).
 While it may not seem to be related, hydration is important, even for replenishing energy.

 Yes, you need protein and carbs to recover properly.
 Yes, you also need plenty of sleep.
-But don’t forget how important water is in this equation too!
+But don’t forget how important water is in this equation, too!

 2. Being Hydrated Can Help You Perform At Your Best